-Jim Long met As It Was editor Kernan Turner when Kernan spoke to the Roseburg writers’ club about contributing to JPR's As Is Was series.
+Dr. James S. Long was an As It Was contributor right up until his passing in January of 2016.
+He met editor Kernan Turner when Kernan spoke to the Roseburg writers’ club about contributing to JPR's As Is Was series.
 Kernan inspired Jim to look for historically-important stories in the northern part of the State of Jefferson.
-As a retired professor, Jim feels compelled to listen out for stories that relate to his interests in the natural and social sciences.
-His contributions to As It Was range from Father Wilbur of the Wilbur Academy in the mid-1800s, to the recovery of the whitetail deer at the old Dunning Ranch, to the story of Nick Botner’s private orchard near Yoncalla created to preserve over 3,000 heritage apple varieties.
-What a way for Jim, a relative newcomer, to be introduced to the Land of the Umpqua.
+As a retired professor, Jim felt compelled to seek out stories that related to his interests in the natural and social sciences.
+His contributions to As It Was ranged from Father Wilbur of the Wilbur Academy in the mid-1800s, to the recovery of the whitetail deer at the old Dunning Ranch, to the story of Nick Botner’s private orchard near Yoncalla created to preserve over 3,000 heritage apple varieties.